 - Once the ingredients have melted, use the silicone brush to lightly brush the mixture on the fabric.
 Do this carefully because it’s easy to over-saturate.
 Remember, you can always add more, but you can’t take excess away.

 - Place the baking sheet in the oven for 2 minutes.

 - Remove the baking sheet from the oven and look for dry spots or unevenness.
-If you notice any, brush mixture over these spots and place the baking sheet back in the oven for two minutes.
+If you notice any, brush the mixture over these spots and place the baking sheet back in the oven for 2 minutes.